The Fiat 500 shucks off its cutesy image with its purposeful Abarth 595 variants. Jonathan Crouch reports

 In later years, Fiat used the badge sparingly, although it appeared on some fairly undistinguished vehicles like the Fiat Stilo.
 These days, Abarth is a separate division, housed in the old Mirafiori factory.
 It's responsible for these Abarth 595 models, probably the best cars to wear the badge for many a year.

-Most Abarth 595 buyers choose a 160bhp 1.4-litre petrol turbo engine.
-In the great scheme of all things hot hatch, 160bhp isn't a huge hill of beans.
+The Abarth 595 range starts from just under £16,000 for the 145hp model, but most Abarth 595 buyers choose a 160hp version of the same 1.4-litre petrol turbo engine, this the unit fitted to 'Trofeo' variants.
+In the great scheme of all things hot hatch, 160hp isn't a huge hill of beans.
 You can get hatches with more than double that power output, but as recent developments in sports car manufacture has shown, more power isn't always analogous with more fun.
-There has to be a point somewhere that is just about right for the target market and prior to the introducton of the various '595' derivatives, Abarth reckoned this lay at about 140-145bhp in the form of its Abarth 500 model.
-Some potential owners though, it seemed, wanted more, hence the introduction of the 160bhp 595 series models.
-Then the subsequent announcement of a Competizione variant with an uprated 180bhp output.
+The next stage up is the 'Turismo' version with 165hp (the lowest point in the range from which you've the option of MTA auto transmission).
+Finally, there's a 'Competizione' variant with an uprated 180hp output.

 The engine uses an over-boost function which modulates the amount of available turbo boost and is activated by a sport button on the steering wheel.
 Carried over from the 500 model is Torque Transfer Control, which helps to improve the transfer of torque to the driven wheels.
-The car is fitted with a five-speed manual gearbox as standard or you can choose the MTA paddle-shift gearbox.
+The car is fitted with a five-speed manual gearbox as standard or, as we said, on some models you can choose the MTA paddle-shift gearbox.